 Personal biases are built into each and every one of us.
 While biases may vary widely from person to person, it’s practically impossible to avoid them altogether.
 Some of these biases are harmless (or even helpful at times) but when it comes to hiring, some biases can lead you to make big mistakes.

-A personal cognitive bias is, basically, a judgement you make as you interpret information you observe.
+A personal cognitive bias is, basically, a judgment you make as you interpret the information you observe.
 Some of these biases end up ingrained in our minds, as we interpret the same information, in the same way, over and over again.
 Our biases are strengthened, weakened, challenged, and/or supported throughout our lives, as we move through life’s experiences and challenges and develop new thoughts around them.

 If it wasn’t already clear, biases can work for you or against you, including when it comes to hiring.
 Too often, cognitive biases get in the way of the hiring process, and companies miss out on hiring top talent.